Siegel-Lab/BioSmoother/Manual.md

 ..
 Hint::
     Inputting a `*` into the :guilabel:`Navigation bar` will make the full heatmap visible.

+#### Status bar

+The status bar displays a bunch of information about the current state of Smoother.
+- *Bin size*: First, the size of the currently visible bins is shown.
+If bins are square, one number is given, while for rectanglar bins the size is given as `width` x `height`.
+- *Times*: Next, Smoother display the time it took to process and render the currently visible heatmap.
+- *Number of bins*: Then, the total number of bins is shown.
+- *Errors*: Finally, if there are any errors, they are displayed here.

+If you trigger Smoother to rerender the heatmap, the status bar will display that smoother is rendering and the reason why.

 #### Changing analysis parameters on-the-fly
 On the right-hand side of the interface, there are several tabs with buttons and sliders.
 These can be used to change several analysis parameters on-the-fly.
 These buttons and sliders are grouped into several tabs that will be explained in the next chapters.